charlesneimog/Awesome-Pd/docs/objects/scale.md

 # scale

-`scale` maps an input range to an output range.
-Values larger or smaller than the input range will not be clipped to the output range.
-The mapping can be inverted and/or exponential.
+The `scale` object maps an input numerical range to an output numerical range.
+It supports both linear and exponential scaling, and the mapping can be inverted.
+Unlike some scaling objects, `scale` does not clip values outside the defined input range, but continues to scale them proportionally.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>cyclone</code> and install it.
 Then create an object with `declare -lib cyclone -path cyclone`.
 Finally, use `scale` or any other object from `cyclone`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-cyclone/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>